The minimum wage battle: What makes a wage just?

 The Rambam says that ensuring others have work that can sustain them is the highest rung on the hierarchy of tzedakah (Mattanot Aniyim, 10:7).
 In Judaism, tzedakah does not mean charity but justice.
 We rectify social wrongs and fulfill our obligations through tzedakah.
 By raising the minimum wage, we are enabling others who work to escape poverty.
 Tzedakah is all the more important when applied to a system of legislation, as the mission of the Jewish people is to perpetuate our most precious values of the good and the just into broader society.
 Our messianic dream is the creation of a society where Torah values are brought into the world to create a more just and holy civilization.

 Some argue that raising the cost of labor will hurt workers, because employers will then hire fewer workers.
-In a few instances this may be true, but overall ” target=”_blank”>the impact on jobs is small.”
+In a few instances this may be true, but overall many economists and researchers have shown this to be false.
+Speaking to this issue, Nobel Prize-winning economist Robert Solow stated that “… the evidence of job loss is weak.
+And the fact that the evidence is weak suggests that the impact on jobs is small.”